bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

 1. If you log in to the compute instance where the DIPC agent is configured.
 You can find the Goldengate Processes created for
    Replicate data task.

-   please refer to Appendix 1 to learn how to establish an SSH session.
+   Please refer to Appendix 1 to learn how to establish an SSH session.

     - Once you log in to the compute instance.
 Sudo into the oracle user.
     ```